imagine6/gifcities2/README.md

 ## Step 1 - Setting up your Dev Environment

-Part of being a developers includes setting up your computer for Development.
-This can be tricky if you're new to this.

 To ease the process, the repo provides some files to help you get started.
 You will need to choose one of the approaches described below:

 The simplest way is to use a tool called Vagrant: